Selection

 Definition

-The proportion of 0 to 2-year-old children attending all-day care is to reach at least 35 % (4.2.a) by 2030.
-For 3 to 5-year-olds (4.2.b), the proportion is to increase to at least 70 % by 2030.
-An increase in the proportion of children attending all-day care is desirable because the availability of childcare options that meet the needs of today’s families improve the compatibility of family life and work.
+An increase in the proportion of children in all-day care is desirable, as needs-based childcare options improve the compatibility of family and career.
 They also make an important contribution to equal opportunities, gender equality and integration.

 Data state